AI Workshop: learn to build apps with AI →

 Sometimes however it’s important to keep things private.

-We can use private class fields that enforce private fields:
+We can use private class fields to keep data private:

 class Counter {